From Volterra dislocations to strain-gradient plasticity: The geometry of multiple edge-dislocations

 \begin{proof} By the definition of the pullback metric and the operator norm,

 where we used \eqref{eq:estimateQ1} and \eqref{eq:estimateQ2}.
-We have thus proved the uniform Lipschitz bounds on $dZ$ and $dZ^{-1}$.
-Moreover, by the equivalence of the metrics $\euc$ and $Q^\#\euc$ (with a constant depending only on $\W$, as long as $a$ and $b$ satisfy the constraints),
+We have thus proved the uniform bilipschitz bounds on $\IdRtwo$ (with respect to the metrics $\P^\#\euc$ and $\euc$).
+Moreover, by the equivalence of the metrics $\euc$ and $\P^\#\euc$ (with a constant depending only on $\W$, as long as $a$ and $b$ satisfy the constraints),

 from which the pointwise bounds follow, using the fact that $r_i \simeq \r$ in $B_a(p_i)$, which follows from the same analysis as in \eqref{eq:frakr_Q}.

 As for the integral bound, by the equivalence of norms and volume forms,